-This article explains how to reduce the Total Cost of Ownership (TCO) with a limited investment can provide reductions in pumping systems TCO while maintaining sustainability objectives.
+This article explains how reducing the Total Cost of Ownership (TCO) with a limited investment can provide reductions in pumping systems TCO while maintaining sustainability objectives.
 By Lionel Gaudrel, strategic marketing manager, and Arnaud Savreux, offer application expert manager, Industry Business, Schneider Electric

 Wherever pumping systems are present — in environments such as buildings, water/wastewater, and oil and gas facilities — energy consumption exerts a major influence on cost.
 Despite the fact that electrical energy cost represents 40 percent of the TCO of pumping systems, many organisations fail to introduce the proper steps to leverage cost reduction through efficiency improvements.
 To solve this dilemma, the following major barriers need to be recognized and addressed: